smajidy/smajidy.github.io/_pages/about.md

 My name is Shayan Majidy.
 I am currently a [Vanier Scholar](https://vanier.gc.ca/en/home-accueil.html) at the University of Waterloo and a resident PhD student at the Perimeter Institute for Theoretical Physics.

-My research is centred on the dynamics of quantum information---specifically, on how non-classical properties of information are generated, harnessed, or lost and the physical consequences that ensue in the domains of quantum many-body physics, quantum computing, and quantum thermodynamics.
+My research is centered on the dynamics of quantum information---specifically, on how non-classical properties of information are generated, harnessed, or lost and the physical consequences that ensue in the domains of quantum computing and quantum thermodynamics.

 I co-authored a textbook, [_Building Quantum Computers_](https://www.amazon.com/Building-Quantum-Computers-Practical-Introduction/dp/1009417010), which explains the physics underlying various quantum computing hardware.